t.PLEASE CLICK ON THUMBNAILS TO VIEW HIGH RESOLUTION IMAGES

 MOCHAWARE PUNCH BOWL

-This mochaware footed punch or syllabub bowl is very unusual with is lavender and green decoration.
+This mochaware or slip decorated footed punch or syllabub bowl is very unusual with is lavender and green decoration.
 It has a three color wavy earthworm or cable in blue, white and brown.
 It also has very decorative molded handles.
 The height is 4 5/8".
 The top diameter is 9".
 There is some flaking to the interior of the bowl and also to the slip decoration.
 This seems to be quite stable.
 This bowl would certainly be a worthy addition to a mochaware collection.

 MOCHAWARE BOWL